Michael Banach: Biography

 Michael Wallace Banach was born on November 19, 1962, in Worcester, Massachusetts.
 He was ordained on July 2, 1988, by Bishop Timothy Harrington as a priest for the Diocese of Worcester.
 In 1992, Banach completed his preparation for a diplomatic career for the Holy See at the Pontifical Ecclesiastical Academy in Rome.

+Diplomatic career

 He joined the diplomatic service of the Holy See on July 1, 1994, and fulfilled assignments in the nunciatures in Bolivia and Nigeria as well as in Rome in the Section for Relations with States of the Secretariat of State.

-On January 22, 2007 Banach was appointed as permanent observer of the Holy See at the United Nations Office at Vienna and United Nations Industrial Development Organization and as permanent representative to the International Atomic Energy Agency and the Organization for Security and Co-operation in Europe in Vienna.
+On January 22, 2007 Banach was appointed permanent observer of the Holy See at the United Nations Office at Vienna and United Nations Industrial Development Organization and as permanent representative to the International Atomic Energy Agency and the Organization for Security and Co-operation in Europe in Vienna.

 On February 22, 2013, Pope Benedict XVI named Banach titular archbishop of Memphis and gave him the title apostolic nuncio.
 On April 16, 2013, Pope Francis appointed him as apostolic nuncio to Papua New Guinea.
 Banach received his episcopal consecration from Cardinal Secretary of State Tarcisio Bertone on April 27, 2013, in Rome.
 His co-consecrators were Cardinals Marc Ouellet and Fernando Filoni.
 He was given additional titles over the next few years: on May 18, 2013, apostolic nuncio to the Solomon Islands; on March 19, 2016, apostolic nuncio to Senegal and apostolic delegate to Mauritania;

 on July 9, 2016, apostolic nuncio to Cabo Verde;

 on August 22, 2016, apostolic nuncio to Guinea-Bissau.

 On May 13, 2017, his title in Mauritania changed from apostolic delegate to apostolic nuncio.

 On May 3, 2022, he was appointed apostolic nuncio to Hungary.